Return From Battle

 that they haven’t ignored the word of God.

-I do tend to think about the soldiers as they return from home,
+I often tend to think about the soldiers as they return

 Bianca Angelino ‘26

-I wrote this just while thinking about war.
-Unfortunately I was just thinking about it and decided to write a piece about those who do not come back from war.
-Whose souls are trapped in the soil in which they died on.
+I wrote this piece, while thinking about armed conflict.
+Unfortunately, I was thinking about it and decided to write a piece about those who do not come back from war.
+Those whose souls are trapped in the soil where they died.

 Always One Step Ahead